printer friendly page

 "Most proximate cause" format

-In a hypothetical sequence of events A leading to B leading to C leading to D leading to E, the "most proximate cause" of D is C (Note that there is NOT necessarily a relation to answers A-E in the questions; the answers A-E are simply possibilities given in alphabetical order).
-Questions asking for the “most proximate cause” require constructing a hypothesis about the probable chain of events leading to the finding given for each item.
-In the hypothetical sequence above, if only A and E are listed as choices for the most proximate cause of finding D, then the answer is "A" and if only E and some irrelevant possibilities are listed as choices, then the answer is “none of above.”
+In a hypothetical causal sequence of events V leadin to W leading to X leading to Y leading to Z, the "most proximate cause" of Y is X if the question lists V, W, X and Z. Questions asking for the “most proximate cause” require constructing a hypothesis about the probable chain of events leading to the finding given for each item.
+In the hypothetical sequence above, if only V and Z are listed as choices for the most proximate cause of finding Y, then the answer is V. You could theoretically have an infinite number of steps between V and Y in your own hypothesis but the most proximate cause given the question structure is still V. If only Z and some irrelevant possibilities are listed as choices for causes of Y, then the answer is “… none of above...”
 Each choice may be used once, more than once, or not at all.

 "Probability of diagnosis" format